 Angels have free will, just like us.
 Satan was once the angel named Lucifer, which means “morning star.”
-He became jealous of God and wanted to take His place.
-Lucifer wanted to be God and wanted others to serve him.
+He became jealous of God and wanted to take His place, with the other angels serving him.
 Because of this iniquity, Lucifer was banished from heaven and his name became Satan, which means “adversary” (Isaiah 14:12-21).
 Satan enticed one-third of the angels into joining his rebellion (Revelation 12:4).
 They, too, were cast out of heaven, becoming fallen angels, also known as demons.
 When Satan and his followers made this decision, it was a permanent choice—an eternal choice.
 The Bible presents no opportunities for these fallen angels to repent and be forgiven.
-The demons are without hope, for Jesus Christ did not shed His blood at Calvary to redeem the fallen angels (Matthew 25:41).
-Christ’s precious blood was shed for mankind—for the world of lost men and women.
+Jesus Christ did not shed His blood at Calvary to redeem the fallen angels (Matthew 25:41).
+He sacrificed His life for mankind—for the world of lost men and women.

 There have also been times in the Bible when angels have come to assist one of God’s chosen.
 After Lazarus died, angels carried him to Abraham’s bosom.
 And Elisha and his servant were surrounded by many angels.
 The psalmist writes that all the angels rally for the protection of one saint.

-We cannot be one hundred percent sure each believer has a guardian angel; but know that God’s angels care about us and can intervene in our lives as they are called by God.
+We cannot be one hundred percent sure each believer has a guardian angel, but we can be certain that God’s angels care about us and intervene in our lives as they are called by God.

-It is a popular belief by some that after we die, we become angels.
+It is a popular belief by some that, after we die, we become angels.
 But the truth is, we do not.
 God created angels separately from mankind.
-They are different than us.
-God created Adam in His own image (Genesis 1:26), yet the Bible does not say angels were created in His image, although they occasionally take human form when they appear in Scripture.
-Also, it is never stated that angels are redeemed—Christ died for humanity on the cross, not for angels.
-In fact, angels are curious about salvation because they have never experienced it for themselves (1 Peter 1:12) and it makes them rejoice (Luke 15:10).
-According to the Bible, angels are a created class of being and are never represented as spiritually-progressed men.
+They are different from us.
+God created Adam in His own image (Genesis 1:26).
+The Bible does not make the same statement about angels, although they occasionally take human form when they appear in Scripture.
+Also, it is never stated that angels are redeemed.
+In fact, angels are curious about salvation because they have never experienced it for themselves (1 Peter 1:12), and God’s Word says it causes them to rejoice (Luke 15:10).
+Angels are a created class of being, and the Bible never represents them as spiritually progressed men.
 People do not evolve into angels.
 We do not become angels when we die.
 Angels were created simultaneously—their full number created in the beginning—and there has been no increase in their ranks since that time.
 God’s angels exist eternally—as they were created.

-Angels have acted as God’s messengers throughout the Bible.
-These agents have been used to announce God’s directives to biblical characters who needed guidance, or who were chosen by the Lord to serve His special purpose for them.
+Angels have acted as God’s messengers throughout history.
+These agents have announced God’s directives to biblical characters who needed guidance or who were chosen by the Lord to serve His special purpose for them.
 There’s no sloppy workmanship or laziness or negligence on the angels’ part—God can count on them, and so can we (Psalm 103).
-Angels are embodiments of their mission—as we should be.
-They are God’s messengers—as we are.
+They embody their mission as God’s messengers.
 We, too, are called to be messengers for Christ.
 Jesus’ last words on earth were: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).
 This was His final commission to us—to be God’s messengers to the world.

-Angels live in the presence of God and stay focused on Him—they experience the awe that comes with being in His presence.
+Angels live in the presence of God and focus their attention on Him.
+They are filled with an awe that comes with being in His presence.
 What if you and I camped each night beside God’s throne in glory and stayed full of His presence, even when we went into the world to do His work?
 We can!
-We should meditate on the glory of the Lord every night and live in His presence every day!
+We have the privilege of meditating on the glory of the Lord every night and living in His presence every day.